hubrys/tytrys/README.md

 What else do you have planned?
 ------------------------------
-* Scores
+* Right justify text
-* Randomized Tetrominoes
-* Less Awkward Crashing
+* Menu on game over
-* Levels
+* Menu Screen
 * Splash Screen
+* Handle Terminal Resizing
-* Pause Screen
+* Document Code
-* Menu Screen
+* Colorful Background
-* Arrow key Support
-* Better Time Counting
+* Instructions